mitchelljustin/pragmatic-lightning/index.md

 This script downloads the LND binaries into a local folder, and preloads testnet blockchain data so that you don't have to wait 15 minutes for the node to download and verify it itself.

-It also creates two distinct LND "environments", client and server, so that we can easily send payments from a user to your web app.
+It also creates 2 distinct LND "environments", client and server, so that we can easily send payments from a user to your web app.
 There's 2 convenience scripts for each environment:
 LND (the LND daemon process) and LNCLI (to control the daemon via the command line).